dm-zharov/ricoh-gr-bluetooth-api/README.md

 ## Overview

 An **unofficial** list of characteristics and their effects.
 The supported models are refered to as below.
-There are certain functional differences between each model.
+There are certain functional and availability differences between each model.

 - RICOH GR II / GR III / GR IIIx
 - RICOH G900 SE / WG-M2